Innovation

 7.)
 Precast flat panel modules

-Precast flat panel modules are walls and floor components produced by casting concrete in reusable mould or “form” that is cured in a factory and then transported to the actual construction site for installation.
+Precast flat panel modules are walls and floor components produced by casting concrete in a reusable mould or “form” that is cured in a factory and then transported to the actual construction site for installation.

 RELATED: The A to Z of Modular Construction